cristianfalcone/ajo/cookbook.md

 }
 ```

-🎭 Director's Note: Clicking "Reset" will call `this.$return()`, resetting `index` to 0 on the next render.
+🎭 Director's Note: Clicking "Reset" will call `this.return()`, resetting `index` to 0 on the next render.
 It's like giving your component a fresh start!

-## The Error Handler: this.$throw()
+## The Error Handler: this.throw()

-When things go off-script, `this.$throw()` is your error-handling superhero.
+When things go off-script, `this.throw()` is your error-handling superhero.
 But Ajo has some built-in error handling tricks up its sleeve too!

 ```jsx
 function* PotentiallyErrorProneComponent(args) {